mougiakouel/QGIS-Training-Manual/vector_classification/classification.rst

 |moderate| |TY| Refine the classification
 -------------------------------------------------------------------------------

-Using your existing knowledge, get rid of the lines between the classes.
-Then change the values of :guilabel:`Mode` and :guilabel:`Classes` until you get a classification that makes sense.
+* Get rid of the lines between the classes.
+* Change the values of :guilabel:`Mode` and :guilabel:`Classes` until you get a classification that makes sense.

 :ref:`Check your results <classification-refine-1>`